geoPetr65/geoPetr65/README.md

 # 🎓 Georgios Petrisis
-I am a first year Mechatronics student at the University of Waterloo looking to expand my knowledge on software.
+I am a Mechatronics student at the University of Waterloo looking to expand my knowledge on software.

 ---
 ### 🔧🧰 Languages and Tools